Hello, Good-bye: Reception

 Hello, Good-bye was the sixth best selling visual novel in 2010 on Getchu, and was the number one best selling visual novel of December 2010 sold on Getchu.
 In January 2011, the ranking lowered to 20th place.
 Hello, Good-bye was ranked first as the most pre-ordered visual novel game in Japan in November 2010.
 Getchu.com awarded Hello, Good-bye first place for the visual novel with the best quality movie-making in 2010.
 Moe Game Award gave Hello, Good-bye silver (second place) for the best visual novel song in 2011, which was "Goodbye Crisis" sung by Masami Okui, losing only to Grisaia no Kajitsu which achieved gold.
 On Hello, Good-bye's official website, a popularity poll was held for the characters.
 May Yukishiro came in fourth place with 2,092 votes, Natsume Rindo came in third place with 2,179 votes, Suguri Saotome came in second place with 2,306 votes, and Koharu Hiiragi came first place with 2,317 votes, and Koharu then received a special wallpaper as a prize.

+On reviewing the English-language version, Thomas Knight of NookGaming praised the artwork, and enjoyed all of the routes, but criticized how quickly the relationships with the heroines developed.